wxs/cherylhsu.ca/content/post/2021-10-23-singing-the-body-electric.md

 I feel frustrated at him and argue back: “Nathan.
 I’m *pushing as hard as I can*.
 You have to meet me in the middle.”

 Virabahdra interrupts with gentle firmness: “Cheryl, you are the chant-leader.
 It is your role to lead and harmonize the group.
 You have to chant as energetically as possible, while bringing the group together into collective samadhi.
-This is the tension you must hold: You have to listen at the same time as you lead.
+This is the tension you must hold: You have to listen at the same time as you lead."

-*You have to balance power with harmonization*.”
+*"You have to balance power with harmonization*.”

 &nbsp;